 No

-Clam Harbour Beach Provincial Park offers beach access and gentle walking paths for visitors to enjoy.
-The park provides opportunities to experience Nova Scotia's beautiful coastline in a relaxed setting.
-Check with the park for current conditions and available activities before your visit.
+Clam Harbour Beach Provincial Park offers beach access, gentle walking paths, fishing, and hiking opportunities.
+The park provides two main trail options: a short 1.5 km easy coastal walk and a longer 5.5 km moderately challenging out-and-back route.
+Visit Nova Scotia's protected coastline in a relaxed setting.
+Check with the park for current conditions before your visit.

 Didn't find your answer?